 Along with the beautiful spring weather comes the risk of severe roofing problems, such as post-winter damage and potential floods.
-Roofs are an essential house component to enhance home comfort, and you wouldn’t want to delay any repair.
+Roofs are an essential house component to enhance home comfort, and you wouldn’t want to delay any repair to your roof.
 So, check for any signs of structural damage on your roof.

 Below are some common issues your roof could face during spring and maintenance tips to minimize damage.